jimenezict/uscrime/README.md

 * CQL scripts for creating the keyspace and tables
 * Raw data with the crimes
 * Python with the ETL.
 Check out that some manipulations are done (guess which)
+* CRUD_examples, indicates some CQL to consume the dataset from Cassandra database

 Enjoy and don't hesitate to contact me in case of doubts.